foundersandcoders/old-coursebook/patterns/week5/MockingTestingreadme.md

 }
 }
 ```
-Test to see if database has replied 'OK' meaning data entry has been successfully added.
+Test to see if database has replied 'OK' (this is determined in the payload repsonse), meaning data entry has been successfully added.

 ``` js
 var shot = require("shot");
 var handler = require("./handler.js");